-The Outreach Fellow visits schools, particularly targeting our assigned areas of Essex and Kent, and the London Borough of Camden.
+Our Outreach team visit schools, particularly targeting our assigned areas of Essex and Kent, and the London Borough of Camden.

 - Taster Days

-Hertford offers ‘Gifted & Talented’ pupils the opportunity to visit the college for an in-house Oxford experience.
-This includes a specialist academic session, lunch, talks and a tour.
+Hertford offers GCSE and A Level pupils the opportunity to visit the college for an in-house Oxford experience.
+This includes an academic masterclass, lunch, talks and a tour.
 We usually hold 35 or more Taster Days a year.

 A gift of £200 would cover Hertford’s costs in hosting a group of 15-20 students.

-Travel expenses for students visiting Oxford can be as much as £120 for those visiting from more distant areas of the UK.
-A gift of £4,200 would allow us to cover travel expenses for up to 70 students.
-A gift of £700 would cover the catering costs for the STEM day.
+Travel expenses can be prohibitive for some students visiting Oxford.
+A gift of £5,000 would allow us to cover travel expenses for up to 70 students.
+A gift of £700 would cover the catering costs for the day.